debops/debops/README.md

 * ownCloud theming support.
 * Extensive configuration options via Ansible’s inventory.
 * Manage files for ownCloud users (copy files into their profile)
+* Uses Nginx as webserver.
+[Note that Nginx is not officially supported by ownCloud or NextCloud](https://github.com/debops/ansible-owncloud/issues/49>).

 <!-- * Fully automated ownCloud security updates. -->